BelledonneCommunications/linphone-windows10/README.md

 ## From packages

-Get LinphoneSDK from nuget packager or directly from our website https://www.linphone.org
+Get LinphoneSDK from releases folder : https://www.linphone.org/releases/windows/sdk
+Or snapshots for nighlty versions : https://www.linphone.org/snapshots/windows/sdk

 ## From Source

-Build the Nuget package from  https://gitlab.linphone.org/BC/public/linphone-sdk by following the readme in Windows UWP section.
-The build options for this Windows10 project is:
+Build the Nuget package from  https://gitlab.linphone.org/BC/public/linphone-sdk The build options for this Windows10 project is:
-`cmake.exe .. -G "Visual Studio 15 2017" -DLINPHONESDK_PLATFORM=Desktop -DENABLE_CSHARP_WRAPPER=YES -DCMAKE_BUILD_TYPE=Release -DENABLE_LIME_X3DH=NO -DENABLE_GPL_THIRD_PARTIES=YES -DENABLE_NON_FREE_CODECS=YES -DENABLE_OPENH264=YES -DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`
+`cmake.exe .. -G "Visual Studio 15 2017" -DLINPHONESDK_PLATFORM=UWP -DCMAKE_BUILD_TYPE=RelWithDebInfo

 # Building the application

 Just open the Linphone.sln Visual Studio solution.
 Install the nuget package on the linphone project.
-Build for x86.
+Build for **x64**.
+The nuget for UWP doesn't support x86.

+In your solution options and if it is not the case, set *Mixed* for the debugger type in the Debug section.

 # Limitations and known bugs

 * The Linphone application is not a full feature application yet and the SDK is fully functional.
+If you have an error from missing grammar at the first time you start the application from Visual, please try another one start.
+These files may not have been installed correctly when deployment.

 # Note for developpers